nellaisamurai/AI-Powered-Trading-Bot-System/README.md

 Edit
 pytest tests/
 ⚠️ Disclaimer
-This bot operates on Binance Testnet.
-It’s for educational/testing use only.
+This bot operates on Binance Testnet only.
-Do not use real funds unless you understand the risks involved.
+It is meant for educational/testing purposes — do not use real funds unless you're fully aware of the risks.

 📝 License
 MIT License

 👨‍💻 Author
 Sarabpreet Bedi
-For questions, reach out via GitHub Issues.